France profile - Leaders

 Born in 1954 in Rouen, Normandy, and a product of the "grandes ecoles" elite education system, Mr Hollande was an economic advisor to President Mitterrand, and became an MP in 1988.

-He rose to lead the party in the long years of opposition in 1997-2008, and stood down over a party row about the failed presidential campaign of his long-standing partner, Segolene Royal.
+He rose to lead the Socialist party in the long years of opposition in 1997-2008, then resigned as first secretary in the wake of a row over the failed 2007 presidential campaign of his long-standing partner, Segolene Royal.

 Prime minister: Manuel Valls